 The leak appears to only happen in hosted Exchange services (part of the Office 365 suite), Microsoft's other hosted email service live.com and hotmail.com appear unaffected.

-At Mailhardener we were successful in reproducing the behaviour as reported on the original Reddit thread.
+At Mailhardener we were successful in reproducing the behavior as reported on the original Reddit thread.

 This header in question is not supposed to be added to outbound email by Exchange, nor is it supposed to contain any information on the receivers (whether it is

 In total, we were able to identify four distinct issues:

 Authentication-Resultsheader is normally added by the receiving SMTP server on inbound email.
 It isn't supposed to be added by the sending system to outbound email.

 Authentication-Results header reports the authentication results on the sender (